nielserkamp-ritense/open-ftv/README.md

 ### Building

-To build everything this command from the root directory.
+To build and test everything, this command from the project root directory:

 ```shell
 make all